-The student OMM clinic is a student-run clinic offering free services to students, faculty, and staff of Michigan State University as well as members of the community.
+The student OMM clinic is a student-run clinic offering free services to students of Michigan State University and uninsured members of the community.
 First and second-year medical students, under the supervision of residents and faculty physicians, use osteopathic manipulative treatments to treat pain, limited mobility and decreased range of motion.

 The clinic welcomes all members of the community including students, faculty, and staff of Michigan State University.
 No insurance is required.
 All underage patients must be accompanied by a legal guardian.